pkiraly/metadata-qa-ddb/README.md

 # metadata-qa-ddb

-A metadata quality assessment tool customized for the requirements of the Deutsche Digitale Bibliothek
+A metadata quality assessment tool customized for the requirements of the Deutsche Digitale Bibliothek.
+This is an extension of [Metadata Quality Assessment Framework](https://github.com/pkiraly/metadata-qa-api).

 # Installation